AML14/tratto/experiment/README.md

 #### A. Axiomatic

 If the oracles are axiomatic, then we insert the oracles wherever they are applicable.
-Consider the following oracles for the aforementioned `sum` example method: `sum(a, b) != null` and `a != null`.
+Consider the following oracles from the aforementioned `sum` example method: `sum(a, b) != null` and `a != null`.
 We may interpret these oracles as "method output must not be null" and "first method argument must not be null".
 Consequently, we should add the assertions after every appearance of the method output or first method argument, respectively.
 Consider the following test prefixes